Remote Study and Your Student Visa

 - I HAVE ALREADY APPLIED FOR A STUDENT/TIER 4 VISA AND MY 90-DAY UK ENTRY CLEARANCE VIGNETTE (STAMP) WILL EXPIRE BEFORE I CAN TRAVEL TO THE UK.

 If your 90 day vignette has expired, you will need to apply for a replacement by completing the online form.
 The cost of replacing an expired 90 day vignette is £154 and you will need to make an appointment to resubmit your biometric information.
+You will not need to apply for a new Student visa.

 This is the same form as your Student Visa application, but you should select the following options: